A Guide to Fishing for Beginners: Tips & Tricks for an Easy Catch

 What do I need to go fishing in the UK for the first time?

 To be able to fish in the UK, a fishing license is required, with some exceptions dependent on age.
-While this may seem awfully official, fear not – you can make your purchase online for a few pounds, and different options are open to you; a day pass (the perfect fishing license for new anglers, simply wanting to try their hand at the sport), an eight-day pass or an annual fishing license.
+While this may seem awfully official, fear not – you can make your purchase online for a few pounds, and different options are open to you: a day pass (the perfect fishing license for new anglers, simply wanting to try their hand at the sport), an eight-day pass or an annual fishing license.
 Remember to always keep your license on you when out fishing, as you risk a hefty fine by not having one to hand.

 Before planning your fishing trip, it's also important to acquaint yourself with local rules and government regulations.
-There are certain 'close seasons' when fishing is prohibited in certain parts of the UK and there are often local bylaws in place, to instruct you on things like what type of bait you can use and how many rods you can put into action in one go.
+There are certain 'close seasons' when fishing is prohibited in particular parts of the UK and there are often local bylaws in place, to instruct you on things like what type of bait you can use and how many rods you can put into action in one go.

 From bream to salmon: the best fish to catch and where to find them